sabitarao/gsod/README.md

 # Google Season of Docs 2020

-Follow my progress as a GSoD'20 participant and contributor to CERN-DESY's project Allpix Squared!
+Read about my experience as a GSoD'20 participant and contributor to CERN-DESY's project Allpix Squared!